Angrones/Glimmer-and-Gloom/README.md

 > The bot will work its way, clicking down from the top left to the bottom right.
 When it runs out of gloom hexes that aren't on the bottom right edges, it'll calculate the appropriate glimmers to click on and work them down to cancel out the remaining edge hexes.
 Calculations from the excellent <a href="https://docs.google.com/spreadsheets/d/1zrLIjer2FKmknXpyopCSEfVDdEP5rgxWsTOBVFkW8lQ/edit#gid=0">spreadsheet</a> done by <a href="https://flightrising.com/main.php?p=lair&tab=userpage&id=186567">Sqld</a>.
 > If at any time the program has to be stopped, move your cursor to the top left corner of the screen and keep it there.
 That will terminate the project.

+This fork includes the fix for the "TypeError: can only concatenate str (not "int") to str", a more in-depth tutorial for the Installation, and

 # Set-up
 ## Requirements
 - Python (https://www.python.org/downloads/)